zimmski/tavor/README.md

 func (s *Smiley) permutation(i uint) {
 	p := uint(0)

-	// This could be done more efficient but to keep the example simple we traverse over every permutation to find the right one.
+	// This could be done more efficiently but to keep the example simple we traverse over every permutation to find the right one.
 OUT:
 	for eyes := range eyes {
 		for _, nose := range []bool{false, true} {